muduagar1399/data-science-projects-/README.md

 # data-science-projects-
-all projects related to data science
+The projects include data collection, data visualization and analysis with machine learning modeling